department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-04-ToxicExposure-UsabilityStudy/research-findings.md

 <b>2.
 Veterans would like more information about what time periods during their service are eligible to note any toxic exposure.</b>

 <b>3.
-Veterans would like to see more branching logic in the toxic exposure questions based on what VA already knows about them or what they answered previously.</b>
+Veterans would like to see more customization in the toxic exposure questions based on what VA already knows about them or what they answered previously.</b>

 <b>4.
 There is some confusion with how to identify exposure dates and why VA is asking for them.</b>